davidbannon/SolarHotWater/readme.md

 This project, at present, is really about understanding the system in detail so is seen as step one.
 The controller was replaced with a Raspberry Pi Pico and a small electronics board that used the existing Pt1000 sensors and a small relay to switch the 240v pump.
 Using the existing sensors was seen as easy but getting accurate temperature readings over the necessary 0 to 120c (?)  with the electronics themselves varying between 0 to 45c was not easy.
-The Pico's A/D convert is noisy and irreproachable.
+The Pico's A/D convert is noisy and irreproducible.
 So, once I  understand the true temperature range of the (particularly collector) sensors, I'll consider using **DS18B20** Temperature Sensors, accurate, precise and cheap but are limited to a max of 125c, probably not a problem but I need to be sure.
 Summer is coming ....